Truc4/arche/README.md

 Each shape is allocated exactly once via an explicit `alloc Archetype(N)` call.
 Attempting to allocate the same shape again (with any alias) is a compile error.

-The allocation is **fixed size** and **reallocation is discourages**.
+The allocation is **fixed size**.
 All capacity is allocated upfront.
+Reallocation is not possible.
 This is by design, dynamic memory is not a feature of this language.

 ## Array-Oriented Operations